-If during operation, a knocking sound is heard or the cutting head stalled then there will be a foreign object such as a large stone, tire, wire, etc or a buildup of material within the cutting head area.
-Stop the cutting head immediately using the rotor stop lever, along with the tractor movement.
+If during operation, a knocking sound is heard or the cutting head stalled then there will be a foreign object such as a large stone, tire, wire, etc or a build-up of material within the cutting head area.
+Stop the cutting head immediately using the rotor stop button along with tractor movement.

 If possible lift the cutting head away from the material being cut.
-Adjust the angle of the cutting head so that the obstruction is visible to the operator.
+Adjust the angle at the cutting head so that the obstruction is visible to the operator.
 Upon seeing the obstruction the operator can now asses if it can be removed by reversing the rotor or if it needs to be removed manually.